 SJD Accountancy is the UK’s largest firm of contractor accountants providing tax advice to over 15,000 contractors, all of whom work through their own limited company.

-We have offices in Manchester and across the UK and have won more awards for customer service and accounting excellence than any other firm in the contractor accountant sector, including three Accountancy Age Awards, six Contractor UK ‘Best Contractor Accountant’ reader Awards and two National Customer Service Awards.
+We have offices in Manchester and across the UK and have won numerous awards for customer service and accounting excellence, including three Accountancy Age Awards, eleven Contractor UK ‘Best Contractor Accountant’ reader Awards and two National Customer Service Awards.

 What’s more, all clients receive their own dedicated accountant who they can meet, call and email all for just £120 plus VAT per month.

 The High Street vs a Specialist Contractor Accountant

 The first thing contractors usually think of when looking for an accountant is to find a local ‘high street’ company, but they are rarely specialist contractor accountants, so may not have knowledge of specific schemes which can benefit you as a contractor.
 There are also telephone and internet-based contractor accountants, however, we have always felt it’s far better for clients to have their own accountant that they can meet up with even if it’s just once a year to discuss their business and personal financial goals.

 Tax is complicated and sometimes there is simply no substitute for meeting with your accountant face to face.
 Your accountant needs to understand your goals and to be able to provide the highest level of tax advice, something we just don’t feel can be achieved purely via a telephone/internet only relationship.
 Sure we could cut costs and reduce fees by closing offices and going telephone/internet only but this would ultimately reduce the level of service we provide.
 It’s also interesting that most telephone and internet only companies aren’t really that much cheaper anyway.

 If you have any questions about contracting or would like any further advice please get in touch with our team and we’ll be more than happy to help.

 If you need any further help or advice, try these popular links.